kunder-lab/cordova-plugin-kunder-android-shortcuts/README.md

 ### Create a dynamic shortcut

-This plugin allows you the following method to create shortcuts dynamically (on runtime):
+This plugin provides you the following method to create shortcuts dynamically (on runtime):

 ````
 AndroidShortcutsPlugin.createDynamicShortcut(